pixhawk/Hardware/README.md

 The term *Pixhawk* is a trademark, and may not be used in product names without explicit permission from the trademark owner.

-Typically this trademark is granted to Pixhawk reference boards (i.e. boards that use Pixhawk open reference hardware layouts).
+Typically this trademark is granted to the first board based on a particular FMU design and/or boards that use Pixhawk open reference hardware layouts.

 > **Note** A "Pixhawk" is an autopilot that has been been given permission to use the Pixhawk trademark in its name.
   While other boards are based on the "Pixhawk FMU Standard", the are not *strictly speaking* "Pixhawks".